-Schlenker and Chemla, to appear, argue that a (possibly simplified) version of the locus system of sign language exists with pro-speech gestures.
-Their study focuses on gestural verbs with object agreement, as illustrated in (50).
-They note that a gesture with the meaning of shooting can be realized in different ways depending on whether it targets the speaker (glossed as SHOOT-1), the addressee (glossed as SHOOT-2), or a third person (SHOOT-a).27 The distinction between speaker-, addressee- and third person-denoting loci mirrors one that is found in sign language.
-Importantly, deviance is obtained when SHOOT targets a third person locus to refer to the addressee.
+Schlenker and Chemla, to appear argue that a (possibly simplified) version of the locus system of sign language exists with pro-speech gestures.
+Their study focuses on gestural verbs with object agreement, as illustrated in (57).
+They note that a gesture with the meaning of shooting can be realized in different ways depending on whether it targets the speaker (glossed as SHOOT-1), the addressee (glossed as SHOOT-2), or a third person (SHOOT-a).38 The distinction between speaker-, addressee- and third person-denoting loci mirrors one that is found in sign language.
+Importantly, deviance is obtained when SHOOT targets a third person locus to refer to the addressee; this result was confirmed (for different gestural verbs) on the basis of experimental data.
 (A complicating factor is that the second person form SHOOT-2 also plays the role of a neutral form, unmarked for person; this is why it is glossed as SHOOT(-2).)